Travel Advice for Families Visiting Wallis and Futuna

 Additionally, a baby carrier is the way to go, as most attractions are not stroller-friendly in Wallis and Futuna.

-17.Bring Their Own Snorkelling Gear
+20.Bring Their Own Snorkelling Gear

 You probably already know that Wallis and Futuna is a fantastic destination for snorkelling, especially for kids within the safe and sheltered lagoon of Wallis.
-However, snorkelling masks and fins, especially for kids, are not often available.
+However, snorkelling masks and fins, especially for kids, are not always available.

-In short, bring snorkelling gear for the whole family to truly make the most of the amazing underwater landscapes and the wildlife LINK#TTD074 that resides in them!
+In short, bring snorkelling gear for the whole family to truly make the most of the amazing underwater landscapes and the wildlife that resides in them!

-See The Best Snorkelling in Wallis & Futuna: Top 10 Places to Snorkel LINK#TTD099 for all the best snorkelling hotspots and quick tips for safe snorkelling.
+See The Best Snorkelling in Wallis & Futuna: Top 10 Places to Snorkel for all the best snorkelling hotspots and quick tips for safe snorkelling.

-18.Rashies and Reef Shoes are Highly Recommended
+21.Rashies and Reef Shoes are Highly Recommended

 For an extra piece of protection while spending so much time in the water, we highly recommend that you get rashies (rash vest/swimming T-shirt) for younger ones that are more prone to sunburn, especially as sunscreen otherwise needs to be applied much more often when swimming (and no kid likes being pulled out of the water every couple of hours for a sunscreen slap-on).